element-plus/element-plus/docs/en-US/component/button.md

 Displayed as a button group, can be used to group a series of similar operations.

+Use the `vertical` attribute to add vertical direction.

 :::demo Use tag `<el-button-group>` to group your buttons.

 button/group